Skip to content

 • aged 65 years or older or

-• under 65 years and at higher risk from COVID-19, or where clinical judgement applies considering individual risk factors such as pregnancy, vaccination status, learning disability, caring responsibilities and/or deprivation.
+• under 65 years and at higher risk from COVID-19, or where clinical judgement applied considering individual risk factors such as pregnancy, vaccination status, learning disability, caring responsibilities and/or deprivation.

-• Pregnant women being referred to a COVID Oximetry @home service should also be asked to contact their maternity team for specific advice around pregnancy and COVID-19.
+• pregnant women who were referred to a COVID Oximetry @home service should also have been asked to contact their maternity team for specific advice around pregnancy and COVID-19.

 Why was it important?